“You must be ready to burn yourself in your own flame. How else could you rise anew if you have not first become ashes?”

 A seasoned believer will quickly note that God emerging from the embers of my charred heathen imagination was—at least initially—rooted less in curiosity and enchantment, and more in despair.
 That my Damascus moment came about as a frightened response to liberal scientism’s authoritarian streak; to mention nothing of my simultaneous growing hatred of the public spaces of Western countries, immersed as they were in distraction, fear, uniformity, and vulgar advertising, while empty sloganeering masqueraded as “wisdom” on signs, stickers, and clothing.

-Ever the history enthusiast, I couldn’t help but notice that the so-called “Dark Ages” produced some of the most magnificent mythology, poetry, cathedrals, and personal and family legacies filled with grand purpose (good and evil, granted, but grand nonetheless).
+Ever the history enthusiast, I couldn’t help but notice that Antiquity and the so-called “Dark Ages” thereafter produced some of the most magnificent mythology, poetry, places of worship, and personal and family legacies filled with grand purpose (good and evil, granted, but grand nonetheless).
 Meanwhile our “so much better” time produced hopelessness (as relativism is incapable of setting goals to hope for), atomized individuals, hyper-specialization, and ugly brutalist architecture built around concepts like “sustainability” and “efficiency” but not beauty and certainly not meaning.

-But when my “newly-minted redpilled trad” rage somewhat subsided, flirtation with a return to theism didn’t remain at despair.
+But when my “newly-minted redpilled” rage somewhat subsided, flirtation with a return to theism didn’t remain at despair.
 Curiosity and enchantment did follow.

 From early-2021 to early-2022, a metaphysical boredom paired with a worldview crisis prompted me to seek out a one-time encounter with psychedelics.
 When you’ve been an atheist for eight years, and you’ve had the mindset for so long that says there is no reality beyond the physical, it’s almost impossible to “jolt” yourself out of that rut without a little extra help.
 Or at least for me that was the case.
 And for so many, I think, the transition process from belief to cold rationalism functions as an irreversible “lobotomy of imagination” which filters the sublime, the fantastic, the miraculous into black-and-gray matter.
 But in the spring of last year, a very mild dose of psilocybin was able to clear the neural pathway of a man who couldn’t entertain the existence of a supernatural realm—even when I really wanted to—and allowed me to open my heart to the possibility of a coexistent spiritual world and its Sovereign Ruler.
 Forgiveness for all the terrible things I’d done?
 What a beautiful aspiration!
 A life after death?
 What hope!
 What joy!